 Z – Zulu

-Classical names from literature, art, classical music and philosophy can say a lot about your personality, your heritage, and education.
+Names from literature, art, classical music and philosophy can say a lot about your personality, heritage, and education.
 Plus, they make for some nice sounding Boat Names.

 Over the centuries, the gods and goddesses of mythology have been used as names for vessels.
 Before the days of GPS, sailors used the heavens to navigate, and some still do today.
 Stars, celestial bodies, signs of the Zodiac, constellations, and galaxies make effective Boat Names for new owners.
-Also, you could use your own star sign or the signs that are associated with the launch date of your boat or name it after a god to suit the style of your boat.
+Also, you could use your own star sign or the signs that are associated with the launch date of your boat.
+Or you could name it after a god to suit the style of your boat.

 Do you have an imported boat from a faraway place, a country or city you would like to sail to and one-day call home or a favourite beach with good memories?
 Use this location to inspire the name of your boat.
-Maybe your Irish?
-You could call her Shamrock, for example.
+For example, if you’re Irish you could call her Shamrock.

 RING AROUND IRISH